Damhan91/Keeping-Fish-Simple/README.md

 ## Content
  - All the imagesd were taken from Google Images
- - All the incons that were used throughout the website were from [FontAwesome] (https://fontawesome.com/)
+ - All the incons that were used throughout the website were from Font Awesome